Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data

-The methodology of our MCMC analyses and forecasts is described in detail in the Supplemental Materials.
+We will assume the signal described by each fiducial in turn, and forecast how large the deviations from it can be constrained.
+The methodology of our MCMC analyses and forecasts is described in detail in the Supplemental Material.
 There, we also report the priors on the parameters and explain our method of marginalization over nuisance and foreground parameters in the case of SDs.
-In addition to present 1d and 2d constraints on the model parameters, we also plot the predictive posterior distribution (PPD) of $\mathcal{P}(k)$, allowing a straightforward visualization of the constraints on the PPS itself, which cannot be grasped from the triangle plots alone.
+In addition to presenting 1d and 2d constraints on the model parameters, we also plot the predictive posterior distribution of $\mathcal{P}(k)$, allowing a straightforward visualization of the constraints on $\mathcal{P}(k)$ itself, which cannot be grasped from the triangle plots alone.

 {\bf Constraints from FIRAS and Planck.} For all the three cases studied, FIRAS data are not very informative, as can be seen from the blue contours in the triangle plots in Fig.~\ref{fig:triangles}, and in combination with Planck can only exclude some regions of the parameter space - in particular, Planck provides a lower limit for $k_*$.
-Because our prior on $k_*$ allows the peak in the PPS to also fall completely outside the window function of FIRAS, the amplitude $A_\zeta$ is unconstrained after marginalizing over the other parameters.
+Because our prior on $k_*$ allows the peak in $\mathcal{P}(k)$ to also fall completely outside the window function of FIRAS, the amplitude $A_\zeta$ is unconstrained after marginalizing over the other parameters.
 However, we can clearly see a {\em scale dependent} bound on $A_\zeta$ in the 2D plane $\log_{10}\,A_\zeta$ vs $\log_{10}\,k_*$.
-The PPD of $\mathcal{P}(k)$ depicts tight constraints at the largest scales tested by Planck~\cite{Planck:2018jri}.
+The posterior distribution of $\mathcal{P}(k)$ depicts tight constraints at the largest scales tested by Planck~\cite{Planck:2018jri}.
 Moving to intermediate scales, within the window function of FIRAS, the upper limit on the amplitude is roughly $A_\zeta\lesssim 10^{-4}$.
 At smaller scales, to which FIRAS is not sensitive, $\mathcal{P}(k)$ becomes unbounded.
 Our results are consistent with those of previous analyses~obtained with simpler approximations~\cite{Byrnes:2018txb,Unal:2020mts}.